Anthropology for Kids is a series of books, workshops and conversations each full of pictures and stories about what it means to be a human.

 We are Nika Dubrovsky (artist) David Graeber (anthropologist) who, are with our friends (you perhaps), producing politically challenging children’s books for adults (children too).
 We have discovered something interesting: no one will publish books like that.
 Even if you’re a famous author, great artist, etc..
 But we want to change the culture.
 And the culture needs to change.
 You can help!
 Not just with money – though we definitely need some of that – but in all sorts of ways that can make you part of the team, as editors, translators, contributors, researchers, even possibly someday authors.
 Please help disseminate!
 Once things are up and running, we hope to operate as a publishing house supplying physical books, art works (cups, curtains), but in the meantime, enjoy!
 Help!
 Spread the word!

 WHERE IT ALL BEGINS

 Anthropology For Kids was invented to share the knowledge and opinions between experts and non-experts about the diversity of human life in the past, today, and tomorrow.
-The project provides (self-)educational materials, participatory frameworks and non-hierarchical production of knowledge and shared understanding, that are designed to be accessible to people – children, their parents, and anybody else – from all backgrounds.
-The content production allows for collective authorship, varying styles of expression, and an open social process; it will include artists, intellectuals and amateurs, writers and researchers, teachers and children as well as a broad public community contributing to the web project.
+The project provides (self-)educational materials, participatory frameworks and non-hierarchical production of knowledge and shared understanding that is designed to be accessible to people – children, their parents, and anybody else – from all backgrounds.
+The content production allows for collective authorship, varying styles of expression, and an open social process; it involves artists, intellectuals and amateurs, writers and researchers, teachers and children as well as a broad public community contributing to the web project.
 Initially started in 2008 by Nika Dubrovsky, Berlin, Anthropology For Kids was inspired by democratic Soviet children literature.
-This specific genre was invented in the 1920’s as a means to communicate with the general population in a language that everybody could share.
+This specific genre was invented in the 1920s as a means to communicate with the general population in a language that everybody could share.